About Chimpanzee trekking in Budongo Forest reserve

 water bottle

-Field guide book, note book with a pen or pencil
+Field guide book, notebook with a pen or pencil

 Map and Compass